 Here are four useful nutritional supplements resources you can only find in a library.

-The Dietary Supplement Label Database (DSLD) provides product and supplement information that is organized and searched by users.
-Researches will use the database to help determine the total nutrient intake from supplements in the populations they study.
+The Dietary Supplement Label Database (DSLD) provides useful product and supplement information that is organized and used by users.
+Researches will use the database to help determine the total nutrient intake from supplements in the areas they study.

-Thousands of dietary and nutritional supplements are added to the market each year while some are discontinued from the market.
-Product formulations are frequently adjusted as the DSLD is regularly updated to incorporate changes.
+Thousands of dietary and nutritional supplements are placed in the market every year as some are discontinued from the market.
+Product formulation is adjusted as the DSLD is regularly updated to incorporate changes.

-The DSLD is a collaborative project with input of Federal stake holding such as NIH institutes, U.S. Dept. of Agriculture Research.
-Center for Disease Control and prevention’s National center for Health Statistics Division.
+The DSLD provides input of Federal stake holding such as NIH institutes, U.S. Dept. of Agriculture Research.
+Center for the Disease Control and Prevention’s National center of Health Statistics Division.

 The Dietary Supplement Ingredient Database (DSID) provides estimates of the ingredient levels in samples of dietary supplements that are sold in the marketplace.
 You can also turn to Drug-Nutrient Interactions to learn more about how drugs, food and supplements interact when combined.